cmda-minor-web/real-time-web-2021/course/week-2.md

 - Mix different communication methods (SSE, XHR/Fetch, Sockets, Long Polling)
 - Offline Support (what happens when the source is unavailable, what happens when the client temporarily loses their connection to your server?)
 - Add publication subscription model too elegantly keep clients up to date
+- Don't use socket.io for client server communication but try the native implementation instead.
+Ask Bas for pointers!

 [slack]:https://api.slack.com/rtm